 Exercise also helps to keep blood sugar under control in other ways too.
 After a hard exercise session your muscles will need to refuel with glycogen to replace what it has gobbled up for energy, which means that all excess sugars floating around in the bloodstream will literally be absorbed into the muscles.
 And as you often carry on reglycogenating for the next 24 hours you will also be keeping your blood sugar under control in that time too.

 6. LOWERING OF BLOOD PRESSURE

-7. STRESS RELEASER
+7. STRESS RELIEF

-9. BETTER SLEEP
+9. BETTER QUALITY SLEEP

 10. STRONGER IMMUNE SYSTEM

-When you exercise your body boosts its production of the cells that kill bacteria, so over time and with consistent training the immune system will get stronger and stronger.
+When you exercise, your body boosts its production of the cells that kill bacteria; this means over time and with consistent training your immune system will become stronger and stronger.